rcarrata/rcarrata.github.io/_posts/2021-04-11-rhacm-submariner-2.md

 We can deploy our app by hand, correct?
 But this is not using the full potential of ACM.
 Let's do GitOps!

-The repository of our app is divided in 3 main folders for each microservice of our app: guestbook-app, redis-master-app and redis-slave-app.
+The repository of our app is divided into 3 main folders for each microservice of our app: guestbook-app, redis-master-app and redis-slave-app.

-Inside of each repository, we have 2 main folders:
+Inside each repository, we have 2 main folders:

-* acm-resources: the files for do the GitOps deployment through ACM
+* acm-resources: the files to do the GitOps deployment through ACM
 * <microservice>-app: the specific files for our microservice (deployment, service, routes, namespaces, etc).

 For more information about the GitOps and RHACM check a [fantastic blog post](https://www.openshift.com/blog/applications-here-applications-there-part-1-deploying-an-application-to-multiple-environments) of my pal Mario Vazquez.